 You’ll find the Woods & Wetlands team hard at work satisfying the ecosystem needs of a wide array of communities, properties, and sites throughout Southwest Florida.

-The sheer size of waterway area to be cleared made this project no small task.
+The sheer size of the area to be cleared made this project no small task.
 Two 10'x40' sectional barges (20k lbs. each) had to be placed in the creek with a crane, connected side by side, and then an excavator was driven onto the 20'x40' total barge surface area.
-From that position, we used the excavator to lead the removal of hazardous and exotic vegetation from the creek.
+From that position, we used the excavator to lead the removal of the hazardous and exotic vegetation.
 Additionally, we used our whole-tree chipper to turn over 3,000 cubic yards of wood debris into mulch for disposal off-site.

-By the completion of the project, our crew proved to be more than up to the task, and we had cleared 1.8 miles of the waterway.
+By completing the project, our crew proved to be more than up to the task, and we had cleared 1.8 miles of the waterway.
 As a result of our success with Hickey’s Creek, we are now bidding on a similar project nearby.
 We are genuinely proud to have enhanced this treasured Lee County waterway.

 Expanding our work at RSW

 2020 marks the third consecutive year Woods & Wetlands is hard at work at RSW.
 This year’s assignment includes the treatment of all nuisance and exotic non-native vegetation species within 600 acres of the Imperial Marsh and Flint Pen portions of RSW’s 7,000 Mitigation Park.
 Located four miles southeast of the airport, the park was established to compensate for the impact of long-term development of the airport.
 The lands within Mitigation Park are among the most pristine and environmentally sensitive in the region.
 RSW also expanded the scope of our work to include bush hog mowing of select areas.